 This course consists of two core units, and six first-year units selected from the stream corresponding to the student's preferred Monash degree.

 Students must complete:

 (a.) two core units (12 points)

-(b.) six first-year units from one of the streams listed under 'Area of study' (36 points).
+(b.) six first-year units from one of the following streams (36 points):

 Students who have successfully completed this course may be eligible to apply for entry into a Monash University undergraduate degreeMonash University undergraduate degree (http://www.monash.edu/study/options/pathways/diploma-tertiary-studies/destination-degrees/index.html) and receive credit for their studies in this diploma.